afska/gba-link-connection/README.md

 | `isMaster()`                       | **bool**                     | Returns whether the console is connected as master or not.
 Returns garbage when the cable is not properly connected.                                                                      |
 | `isReady()`                        | **bool**                     | Returns whether all connected consoles have entered the multiplayer mode.
 Returns garbage when the cable is not properly connected.                                                       |

+⚠️ advanced usage only; if you're building a game, use `LinkCable`!

 ⚠️ don't send `0xFFFF`, it's a reserved value that means _disconnected client_

 ⚠️ only `transfer(...)` if `isReady()`

-⚠️ if you're building a game, use `LinkCable`

 # 📻 LinkWireless